Approximately Optimal Scheduling of an M/G/1 Queue with Heavy Tails: Introduction

 \section{Introduction}

-The past two decades have seen considerable research activity around the study of the effects of long range dependent traffic on the performance measures of queueing systems.
-The interest was sparked by the observations made from real measurements of internet traffic from a variety of sources, which revealed characteristics of self similarity, long range dependence and heavy tailed response times, see \cite{beran95,leland95}.
-The prime objective has been to study the performance of systems under different scheduling policies in the presence of such traffic and to identify optimal policies for various notions of optimality.

-In the classical probabilistic setting, a natural objective is to find a policy which minimizes the mean sojourn time of a job in the system.
-For this objective, when the service duration of the jobs are known at the time of the arrival, the policy of serving the job with the shortest remaining processing time (SRPT) is optimal for any distribution of the service time (see \cite{schrage68}).
-But when this information is not known, an optimal policy depends on the distribution and is generally difficult to obtain.
-The critical pitfall that needs to be avoided by a good policy is the starving of small jobs due to the time spent on serving longer jobs.
-Hence such a policy needs to be sensitive to the distributions of the residual service times of the jobs in the system at any given time.
-This problem is especially grave when the distribution is heavy tailed.
-Indeed, it was shown in an example in \cite{venkat99} that when the service times have an infinite variance, the mean sojourn time of a job is infinite under any non-preemptive scheduling policy, although there exist preemptive policies which are able to keep it finite.
+Consider the classical stochastic setting of a single server queue with a single service class and the objective of finding a policy that minimizes the mean sojourn time of a job in the system.
+For this objective, when the service times of the jobs are known at the time of the arrival and when preemption is allowed, the policy of serving the job with the shortest remaining processing time (SRPT) is sample-path optimal irrespective of the distribution of the service times (see \cite{schrage68}).
+But when the server cannot anticipate the residual service times of the jobs in the system, an age-based optimal policy depends on the service time distribution and is generally difficult to obtain.